GabeOchieng/EbolaML-1/README.txt

 takes the mean for features with continuous values.
 The results on classification, for the three imputation techniques used, were very similar.
 This can be explained by the relatively low proportion of missing values, and the fact that the concerned features were not among the most prevalent for the classification.
-Additionally, Hartley et al. [3] previously reported these features to be missing completely at randomc The fact that 2/3 of features with missing values were binary variables can also explain the small difference between different imputation techniques.
+Additionally, Hartley et al. [3] previously reported these features to be missing completely at random.
+The fact that 2/3 of features with missing values were binary variables can also explain the small difference between different imputation techniques.
 Finally, for simplicity and computation speed, we retained the imputation by the most frequent element